cloudlinux/cloudlinux-doc/docs/cagefs/README.md

 the files older than specified lifetime are removed.

 all non-fatal errors (lack of rights, missing directory) are ignored and do not affect the further work of the script.

+**Disable PHP sessions cleanup on cPanel and Plesk**

+Here is a possible workaround for PHP session expiration problem (session lives longer than it is possible in a control panel).
+To use your own custom PHP sessions cleanup scripts - you can turn off built-in sessions cleanup implementation in the following way: add **clean_user_php_sessions=false** line to **/etc/sysconfig/cloudlinux** .

 ### Syslog